-Job Market Paper: Too Much Information & The Death of Political Consensus
+Job Market Paper: Too Much Information & The Death of Consensus

-Abstract: Why is modern political polarization so extreme, even on purely factual questions, despite greater access to information than ever?
-In a model of sequential social learning with a binary state, I study the impact of motivated reasoning, which is a belief formation process in which agents trade-off accuracy against ideological/emotional convenience, on information aggregation.
-I find that even Bayesian agents only learn under extremely connected network structures (those that satisfy 'Expanding Sample Sizes'), where agents have arbitrarily large neighborhoods asymptotically.
-This is driven by the fact that motivated agents sometimes reject their social information, and with any finite neighborhood, there is always some probability that all neighbors of a given agent observes will have rejected their social information.
-Moreover, I establish that in such a model consensus, where asymptotically agents of all types choose the same action, is only possible with relatively uninformative private signals and low levels of motivated reasoning, whatever the network structure.
+Abstract: Modern society is increasingly polarized, even on purely factual questions, despite greater access to information than ever.
+In a model of sequential social learning, I study the impact of motivated reasoning on information aggregation.
+This is a belief formation process in which agents trade-off accuracy against ideological convenience.
+I find that even Bayesian agents only learn under extremely connected network structures, where agents have arbitrarily large neighborhoods asymptotically.
+This is driven by the fact that motivated agents sometimes reject the Bayesian belief implied by their neighbors' actions when it supports their disfavored state.
+Observing any finite neighborhood, there is always some probability that all of an agent's neighbors will have disregarded information thus.
+Moreover, I establish that consensus, where all agents eventually choose the same action, is only possible with relatively uninformative private signals and low levels of motivated reasoning.

-Working Paper: Learning through Anonymous Speech

-Abstract: The intense partisanship of social media is often remarked upon in modern political discourse, here I show that exaggerated partisanship is to be expected when non-partisan agents dislike to be caught making incorrect statements publicly.
+Working Paper: Online Partisanship and Learning through Anonymous Speech dislike to be caught making incorrect statements publicly.
 This is exacerbated by more limited information, and more extreme punishment for errors.
 I suggest the introduction of partial anonymous commenting as a solution.